 NIH Offers New Type of K99/R00

-In 2020, NIH will accept applications for a new career development award: The MOSAIC K99/R00.
+In 2020, NIH first offered a new career development award: The MOSAIC K99/R00.
 This award will kickstart careers of investigators from diverse backgrounds.

 Why Is Diversity Needed?